In this article

 The 0% APR rate applies to one or both of the following:

-• Purchases.
-New purchases made during the introductory 12 to 20 months are not charged interest.
+• Purchases: New purchases made during the introductory 12 to 20 months aren't charged interest.
 This is useful for individuals or small businesses that need to finance a large expenditure, but which expect to be able to pay it off during the introductory period.

-• Balance transfers.
-Individuals and businesses can transfer balances from high interest rate credit cards to a new 0% APR card and, by eliminating the interest charge during the introductory period of time, they are able to pay those balances down more rapidly.
+• Balance transfers: Individuals and businesses can transfer balances from high interest rate credit cards to a new 0% APR card and, by eliminating the interest charge during the introductory period of time, they're able to pay those balances down more rapidly.

-A business founder who needs to finance one or more large upfront purchases to establish or expand a company could find a 0% APR card useful, as long as that he or she expects the purchase to generate enough revenue to pay down the balance before the introductory period ends.
+A business founder who needs to finance one or more large upfront purchases to establish or expand a company could find a 0% APR card useful, as long as they expect the purchase to generate enough revenue to pay down the balance before the introductory period ends.
 This requires some careful financial planning.

-However, if the entrepreneur only pays the 2% minimum on the card during the introductory period, he or she will still have nearly $16,000 outstanding at the end of 12 months, which would then be subject to the 19.44% interest rate.
+However, if the entrepreneur only pays the 2% minimum on the card during the introductory period, they'll still have nearly $16,000 outstanding at the end of 12 months, which would then be subject to the 19.44% interest rate.

-Clearly, it is in the business owner’s best interest to pay more than the minimum, to avoid being saddled with that amount of debt at nearly 20% interest.
-He or she will have only saved about $775 in interest expense ($3,985 times 19.44%).
+Clearly, it's in the business owner’s best interest to pay more than the minimum to avoid being saddled with that amount of debt at nearly 20% interest.
+They will have only saved about $775 in interest expense ($3,985 times 19.44%).

 Balance transfers can yield even more profound savings.
-If that entrepreneur already has $20,000 of debt on a card that charges the current average interest rate, he or she can use a balance transfer offer to eliminate $3,888 in interest expense over a one-year introductory period.
+If that entrepreneur already has $20,000 of debt on a card that charges the current average interest rate, they can use a balance transfer offer to eliminate $3,888 in interest expense over a one-year introductory period.

-As noted above, it is important to know when your introductory 0% APR deal will end so you can plan to have the balance paid off – or paid down to a manageable level.
+As noted above, it's important to know when your introductory 0% APR deal will end so you can plan to have the balance paid off—or paid down to a manageable level.
 Once the 12-to-20-month APR period ends, the card will switch to a variable interest rate which, depending on your credit score, can be painfully high.

 You should consider three other factors when determining which card results in the most savings:

-• Credit card issuers often charge a balance transfer fee, which can be as high as 5%.
+• Balance transfer fees: Credit card issuers often charge a balance transfer fee, which can be as high as 5%.

-• Some cards charge an annual fee, which the cardholder should consider when determining which deal is most advantageous.
+• Annual fees: Some cards charge an annual fee, which the cardholder should consider when determining which deal is most advantageous.

-• Finally, a card’s 0% promotional period for purchases is often different, and shorter, than the promotional period for balance transfer credit cards.
-This should be kept in mind to avoid finding yourself paying interest at a high variable rate on purchases by accident.
+• 0% APR period length: A card’s 0% purchase APR period is often different, and shorter, than the promotional period for balance transfer credit cards.
+This should be kept in mind to avoid accidentally paying interest at a high variable rate on purchases.

 These cards also affect your credit score.
 The credit card issuer will pull your credit record when you apply, which causes your score to fall slightly.
 It should recover rapidly, though.
-However, if the amount you charge, as a percentage of your total credit capacity – what is called your credit utilization number – goes up significantly, it will harm your credit rating.
+However, if the amount you charge, as a percentage of your total credit capacity—what's called your credit utilization number—goes up significantly, it will harm your credit rating.
 A credit utilization figure under 30% is considered best for maintaining a healthy credit rating.

 Finally, some cards mix 0% APRs on new purchases and transfers with various types of rewards, such as airline miles.
-However, the rewards on transfers are not usually significant enough to warrant making them a significant factor in your choice of card.
+However, the rewards on transfers aren't usually significant enough to warrant making them a significant factor in your choice of card.

 What happens when 0% APR ends?